 Since restaurants are heavily reliant on word-of-mouth, you probably want to move to a spot that’s close enough to the original location that there will still be concentric overlap in terms of the local population and existing customer base.

-While the calculus will look different depending on your type of restaurant, other factors you should consider include:
+While it will look different depending on your type of restaurant, other factors you should consider include:

 •Foot and vehicle traffic